lpapp-muw/DEBI-NN/README.md

 ## License
-Software, apps, algorithms, written by MUV employees are protected by copyright.
-MUV has the exclusive right-of-use with all rights reserved.

 In case you wish to use our solution in a commercial environment please contact the Technology Transfer Office (TTO) of MUV: https://www.meduniwien.ac.at/technologietransfer

 Contact the correspondig author (Laszlo Papp, PhD, e-mail: laszlo.papp@meduniwien.ac.at) in case you are interested in research collaborations regarding the utilization of DEBI-NNs.